marpple/FxTS/website/docs_md/function-composition.md

 )
 ```

 We are providing `pipe` to solve the above problem.
-`pipe` is a function that connects functions by passing the output of a function to the arguments of another function.

 Make the above code in human-readable order as shown below.
+Check out [this article](https://fxts.dev/docs/lazy-evaluation) for a comparison with `Array.prototype.[Function]`

 ```typescript
 import { pipe, filter, map } from "@fxts/core";